 Fragmentation is the breaking apart of once large, continuous forests into smaller, isolated fragments.
 These fragments are typically less biodiverse than intact forests, and this reduction in biodiversity can result in poorer diets and altered social behaviour in the inhabiting animals.
 Fragments can also prevent gene flow, as the animal populations become isolated from one another.
 Together, these changes in habitat can have serious implications for the long term health and viability of the affected animal populations.

 Another possible way that forest fragmentation can affect animals is via changes in their gut microbiomes, which is the suite of microbial organisms living inside the gastrointestinal tract of animals.
 Every day, more and more research reveals how integral a healthy, functional gut microbiome is to the overall health and condition of the host.

-In humans, altered gut microbiomes have been associated with a range of different health problems and diseases including asthma, obesity, and Crohn’s disease.
-Given how closely related humans and chimpanzees are, it’s likely that changes in the gut microbiome of chimpanzees would also affect their health and wellbeing.
-However, because gut microbiome research is a relatively new field and can be quite a complex issue to investigate, no studies to date have looked at the link between habitat fragmentation and the gut microbiome in chimpanzees.
+In humans, altered gut microbiomes have been associated with a range of different health problems and diseases.
+Given how closely related humans and chimpanzees are, it’s likely that changes in the chimpanzee gut microbiome will also have health-related consequences.
+However, because gut microbiome research is a relatively new field and can be quite a complex issue to investigate, no studies to date have looked at the link between habitat fragmentation, gut microbiomes, and health in chimpanzees.

 Why this research is important